 This is one of the most common variations of the plank and is an isometric hold.
 This exercise can be made easier by performing on bent knees or by angling your body up on an elevated bench or a platform.

 - Place your forearms directly under your shoulders, a bit wider than shoulder-width apart.

-- Tuck your toes into the floor and push up.
+- Lift from your knees first, then tuck your toes into the floor and push up.
 Make sure your glutes and body are squeezed and stabilized.
 Do not lock your knees!

 - Your head should be in line with your spine.
 You can either look down towards the ground or straight ahead.

 - Hold for 10-20 seconds, then lower yourself slowly down.

 Advanced: Once you’ve mastered the forearm plank, try the standard plank.
 This plank goes one step further by holding your entire body up with your hands instead of your forearms.
 You can also add weights to your hips (ie: sandbags) or alternate by raising one foot off the floor.

 Here your core and leg muscles are being exercised isometrically – but they can also be performed as a dynamic movement by moving your hips up and down.